 It may be helpful to talk to your OT or Social Worker if you have one – they’ll be aware of the options that may be available in your area, and / or be able to connect you with other local support.
 They may also be able to provide supporting letters outlining your need for suitable accommodation.

 Otherwise, you can visit or call the Local Council offices for advice and information about applying for Local Council or Housing Association accommodation.
 Each Local Council will be able to advise if you meet any requirement to have ‘local connections’ and if you’re eligible to apply under ‘priority need’.
 In some parts of England and Wales, councils have an Accessible Housing Register so it’s worth asking about this when you contact them.

-Citizen’s Advice have information about accessible housing registers, priority need and local connections – browse their section on Looking for Accommodation here: www.citizensadvice.org.uk/housing/finding-a-place-to-live/finding-accommodation/#h-looking-for-accommodation
+Citizen’s Advice have general information about a range of aspects of housing and finding accommodation – browse their website here: https://www.citizensadvice.org.uk/housing/

 Details for each Local Council can be searched for here:

 Equality and Human Rights Commission publish detailed guidance about your rights to accessible and adaptable housing: